Kids and AI: Navigating the Digital Playground of the Future

 3. Educators and child development experts must play a vital role in shaping the development and implementation of AI in educational settings.

-4. Policymakers must create regulations and guidelines that protect children's rights and well-being in the digital age.
+4. Policymakers must create regulations and guidelines that protect children's rights and well-being in the digital age, including measures to combat misinformation and deepfakes.

 5. Tech companies need to be more transparent about their AI algorithms and data handling practices, with real consequences for misuse.